BASIC DIGITAL EDUCATION INITIATIVE (BDEI)

 2To ensure standardized, consistent, and high-quality program delivery across BDEI implementation models

-3To strengthen programme sustainability and community ownership
+3To strengthen program sustainability and community ownership

 4To influence the adoption of a nationally relevant Basic Digital Education framework